Identifying microbial drivers in biological phenotypes with a Bayesian Network Regression model: Results

-Fig. \ref{fig:edges} shows the 95 \% credible intervals for the regression coefficients per edge ordered depending on whether they are truly non-influential edges (top of each panel) or truly influential edges (bottom of each panel) for $k=8$ sampled microbes.
+Fig.~\ref{fig:edges8} (Appendix) shows 95 \% credible intervals for the regression coefficients per edge ordered depending on whether they are truly non-influential edges (top of each panel) or truly influential edges (bottom of each panel) for each combination of edge effect size ($\mu=0.8, 1.6$) and probability of influential node ($\pi=0.3, 0.8$).
+This figure represents the case of $k=8$ sampled microbes.
 The color of the intervals depends on whether it intersects zero (light) and hence estimated to be non-influential or does not intersect zero (dark) and hence estimated to be influential by the model.
 These panels allow us to visualize false positives (dark intervals on the top panel) or false negatives (light intervals on the bottom panel) for all simulation settings ($n,k,\pi,\mu$).
 Smaller samples size (top $n=100$) has considerably more false negatives compared to larger sample size (bottom $n=500$) as evidenced by the many light intervals in the ``True influential edges" panels.
 This is true especially for the cases of high sparsity in $\mathbf B$ ($\pi=0.3$ for both $\mu=0.8$ and $1.6$) and low effect size with less sparsity in $\mathbf B$ ($\pi=0.8,\mu=0.8$).
 Overall, all simulation settings show controlled false positive rate as evidenced by few dark intervals on the ``True non-influential edges" panels, regardless of sample size ($n$), effect size ($\mu$) and sparsity in $\mathbf B$ ($\pi$).
-Fig. \ref{fig:edges2} shows the same plot for $k=22$ sampled microbes instead of $k=8$.
+Fig. \ref{fig:edges22} (Appendix) shows the same plot for $k=22$ sampled microbes instead of $k=8$.
 The conclusions are the same which provides evidence that the identification of influential edges does not depend on the number of microbes in the samples.

-Fig. \ref{fig:B} shows the heatmaps of MAP estimates of $\mathbf B$ compared to the true heatmap of $\mathbf B$.
-The estimated $\mathbf B$ matrix has a similar heatmap to the true $\mathbf B$ in all settings of $k,\pi,\mu$ for large sample size ($n=500$) and for large effect size ($\mu=1.6$) for smaller sample size ($n=100$).
-The actual $\hat{b}_{ij}$ coefficients appear to be slightly overestimated based on the range (0-6 or 0-8 for the MAP and 0-4 for the true $\mathbf B$).

-Lastly, Fig. \ref{fig:rates} (Appendix) shows the false positive and false negative rates for influential edges and nodes for different simulation settings in terms of $n,k,\pi,\mu$.
-With increased sample size ($n=500$), the false positive rates for edges and for nodes are zero as well as the false negative rate for nodes.
-Only the false negative rate for edges remains high for $n=500$ for the case of small effect size ($\mu=0.8$).
-The number of sampled microbes ($k$) does not appear to have any effect in the rates, at least for the case of $n=500$.
-Fig. \ref{fig:mse} (Appendix) shows the mean square error for the estimated coefficients and the responses.
-The MSE of the coefficients seems to be better when the edge effects are weaker ($\mu=0.8$) or when there is more sparsity ($\pi=0.3$) whereas the MSE of the responses is similar for all values of $\pi$ and $\mu$.